sequentech/meta/SECURITY.md

 **Please do not report security vulnerabilities through public Sequent issues, discussions, or pull requests.**

-Instead, please report vulnerabilities following [Github instructions to privately report security vulnerabilities](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability) in the [sequentech/meta repository -> Security tab](https://github.com/sequentech/meta/security).
-Use that to report a security vulnerability for **any** Sequent software products and services.
+Instead, please report vulnerabilities [privately using this link](https://github.com/sequentech/meta/security/advisories/new).

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: